 Greater Recognition of Pediatric MS

-Although pediatric MS is a rare condition, more children than ever before are being diagnosed.
-Anywhere from 1 to 3 out of every 100,000 kids around the world may have pediatric MS.1,2 This is about 5,000 kids in the United States.1 Although it’s still very uncommon, the rising number of pediatric MS cases is interesting.
+While pediatric multiple sclerosis (MS) is a rare condition, more children than ever before are being diagnosed.
+Anywhere from 1 to 3 out of every 100,000 kids around the world may have pediatric MS. This is about 5,000 kids in the United States.
+Though it’s still very uncommon, the rising number of pediatric MS cases is interesting.1,2

 Why is pediatric MS on the rise?

 Also, for decades it was thought that MS only affected adults.
 This attitude may have led many doctors to not suspect MS in a young child.
-They instead may have pursued other, more likely possibilities.1 This could have led a child with MS to not be diagnosed until adulthood.
+They instead may have pursued other, more likely possibilities.
+This could have led a child with MS to not be diagnosed until adulthood.1

 Awareness of pediatric MS